Lexus RX: 1998–2000

 Introduced in Japan in December 1997 along with V6 powered versions, the four-cylinder powered Harrier was available in front-wheel drive (SXU10) and all-wheel drive (SXU15) form.
 The 2.2 L 5S-FE I4 produced 102 kW JIS and 191 Nm of torque.
 Both models were fitted with a 4-speed automatic transmission.
 The Japanese-market Toyota Harrier could be optioned with JBL sound system, sport seats, and a leather steering wheel.
 The Harrier found success in the Japanese market, and was also shipped as grey imports to right hand drive markets in Asia and Canada.

 The V6-powered model was available in front-wheel drive (MCU10) and all-wheel drive (MCU15) form, which comprised all RX 300 sales in export markets from March 1998 to 2003, and Harrier V6 sales in Japan from 1997 to 2003.
 The 3.0 L 1MZ-FE V6 was rated at 164 kW and 301 Nm.
 The transmission, a 4-speed automatic unit, offered a "Snow" mode which started the vehicle in second gear for better traction in adverse weather conditions.
 For the RX 300, a 240-watt, 7-speaker Pioneer sound system was standard, while a premium Nakamichi customized sound system was available as an option.
 Interior features further included Walnut wood trim and an optional in-dash six-CD changer.
 The overall RX 300 concept, which directed SUV qualities to an on-road vehicle, was based on market research which found that merely 7 percent of SUV owners drove off-road.
 The RX 300 interior featured leather trim, two rows of seating, and a rear cargo area which could be concealed beneath a tonneau cover.
-The center dashboard was dominated by a central liquid crystal display (LCD) multi-information screen for audio, climate, and performance data, along with a U-shaped wood trim piece and a pair of air conditioning vents.
+The center dashboard was dominated by a central liquid crystal display (LCD) multi-information screen for audio, climate, and performance data (including fuel economy), along with a U-shaped wood trim piece and a pair of air conditioning vents.
 The gear shift was mounted at the base of the center console, thus leaving open space below for additional storage space, legroom, or movement to the passenger-side seat.
 The rear seats could be adjusted forward and back, as well as fold flat for increased cargo room.
 Total cargo volume with the seats folded was 130 cuft.

 Safety features included driver and passenger front airbags, front seat-mounted side torso airbags, anti-lock brakes, side impact door beams, daytime running lights, and five headrests as standard.
 Vehicle Stability Control, an electronic stability program, was optional at the RX 300's debut, and became standard in 2000.
 The Insurance Institute for Highway Safety (IIHS) rated the RX 300 "Good" overall in their frontal offset crash test.